Clementine's image of the near-side of the Moon

 Headlines declare (12/2/96): Ice patches seen on Earth's moon

-the Moon.
-The images of the Moon's south pole region show a patch of
+The images of the Moon's south pole region show a patch of ice

-One theory suggests that the source of ice was a comet which hit the Moon's
+One theory suggests that the ice came from a comet that hit the Moon's surface

 You might also be interested in: